 NATURAL RESOURCES LAW EDUCATION COMMITTEE

-The Natural Resources Law Education Committee serves to monitor the natural resources law courses offered at Constituent Law Schools and suggest plans of action for the Foundation to facilitate and improve natural resources law education and scholarship for law students.
+The Natural Resources Law Education Committee serves to monitor the natural resources and energy law courses offered at Constituent Law Schools and suggest plans of action for the Foundation to facilitate and improve natural resources and energy law education and scholarship for law students.

-The Clyde O. Martz Teaching Award, named in honor of the eighth president of the Rocky Mountain Mineral Law Foundation, was established in 1993.
+The Clyde O. Martz Teaching Award, named in honor of the eighth president of The Foundation for Natural Resources and Energy Law, was established in 1993.
 Clyde Martz was an esteemed teacher of natural resources law whose casebook pioneered the teaching of the law of natural resources development.
 His many contributions to the growth and stature of the Foundation include editing the first edition of the American Law of Mining.